Skip to content

 Integration with the Wrapper

-The CloudTaser wrapper manages the secret lifecycle:
+The cloudtaser wrapper manages the secret lifecycle:

---secrets=DB_PASSWORD,API_KEY \
+cloudtaser-wrapper --secrets=DB_PASSWORD,API_KEY \

 -- ./my-go-app